camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 #### Refresh Token Usage Error Response

-This document requires that the error `consent_required` MUST be used in the error response if user consent is required.
+This document requires that the error `invalid_grant` MUST be used in the [error response](https://datatracker.ietf.org/doc/html/rfc6749#section-5.2) if user consent is required.
+New user consent might be required if e.g. the user revoked their consent and the issued access tokens and refresh token are not valid anymore.

 ### Refresh Token Security